zs2002/MoT/README.md

-## This Project is meant for MoT compition.
+## This Project is meant for MoT competition.
-you will find:
+Here you will find:

 ##### Point #1,2 will be sent individually due to privacy and legal terms.